s4njk4n/XDC_ShopBot/README.md

 I've specifically made it ultra-simple: Clone it, run a setup script, and you're ready to sell!

+**Important Disclaimer:** This project is provided "as is" under the MIT License.
+The author makes no warranties, and you use it at your own risk.
+Always test thoroughly, comply with local laws, and consider consulting a professional for payment systems.
+Cryptocurrency transactions are irreversible—handle with care.

 ## Who is this for?
-- Small business owners, creators, or hobbyists who want to accept XDC payments.
+- Hobbyists who want to accept XDC payments.
 - People with basic computer skills – we'll guide you step-by-step.
 - No coding needed after setup; manage products via Telegram commands.